aniray2908/nlp-llm-journey/05_rewriter_gpt/README.md

 Each passage was rewritten in all 6 modes using the Claude API (claude-sonnet-4-5), following the synthetic data generation methodology established in Stanford Alpaca (Taori et al., 2023).

 Key design decisions:
-- **Dynamic prompting:** Each example was randomly assigned either a short or detailed system prompt (49% / 51% split), exposing the model to both instruction styles during training
+- **Dynamic prompting:** Each example was randomly assigned either a short or detailed system prompt (49% / 51% split), exposing the model to both instruction styles during training.
-- **Manual seed examples:** A small set of manually written examples anchored generation quality
+- **Auto-save with resume:** The generation script saved progress after every passage, enabling safe resumption on interruption.
-- **Auto-save with resume:** The generation script saved progress after every passage, enabling safe resumption on interruption
+- **Stratified split:** Dataset split at passage level so all 6 modes for a given passage go to the same split, preventing data leakage.

 **Generation statistics:**